deanblackborough/godot-platformer/README.md

 # Issues
 - Landing weird when on corner
+- We don't need state in state names

 ## To do
 Everything to get it equal to the [Game Maker Platformer](https://github.com/deanblackborough/gm-platformer) project and much more